Kiinzu/foundry-casino-heist/README.md

 ⚠️ - **Do Not Change the Setup for player!**

-5. To Test if the challenge is solved, simply run `make` - Since there are challenges that can be deployed and challenge that can be solve only using the Testfile, there are different way to play and solve the challenge
+5. To Test if the challenge is solved, simply run `make`, see `Make List` for more information

 ```shell
 # Example of Foundry Test Challenge